-Twine Disc Cleaner: The cleaner sits in the groove between twine disc plates and removes debris from the disc as it rotates.
+Twine Disc Cleaner: The cleaner sits in the groove be-spring activated and operate continuously during baling as it rotates.

 Bill Hook and Trigger: The bill hook and trigger together perform the most complicated function of the knotter group.
 This component is what actually ties the twine into a knot.
-The bill hook is driven by the cam gear and makes one complete revolution each time a knot is tied.
-The trigger action is controlled by the roller which runs on a cam surface of the knotter frame as the bill hook rotates.
-At the end of rotation, the bill hook cam closes the trigger.
+The bill hook is driven by the cam gear and makes Twine Tensioner: The twine tensioners produce drag on one complete revolution each time a knot is tied.
+The trigger action is controlled by the roller which runs on a cam end of rotation, the bill hook cam closes the trigger.